CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 * Astro's `<ViewTransitions />` integration
 * Use of components, props and scoped styles, as demonstrated in `/src/components/Landing.astro` for example
 * Use of Astro's built-in components such as `<Picture />`, as demonstrated in `/src/components/Landing.astro` for example
-* Decap CMS integration with  blog ready-to-go- allows your client to write blog posts
+* Decap CMS integration with a blog ready to go.
+Give access to your client via Netlify Identity to allow them to write blog posts.
+Their edits will be pushed to the repository, triggering a re-build automatically.
-* Astro content collections, leveraging image validation.
-This allows the use of Astro components on user-uploaded images via the CMS.
-Hello .webp and .avif!
+* Use of Astro content collections, leveraging image validation.
+This allows the use of Astro components on user-uploaded images via the CMS, automatically converting your images to modern `.webp` or `.avif` format.
 * Accessible dropdown menus on desktop navigation and nested pages
 * Perfect Lighthouse scores